 WordPress caching for beginners

 In response to increased queries and misconceptions from customers, Vladimir Simovic of Perun.net explains in his podcast briefly and understandably what types of caching there are and what benefits they bring to your WordPress-site .
 In addition, he uses a simple pizza analogy to show what caching can't do.

 How to make your WP-site "mobile friendly"

 TheTorqueMag explain what constitutes the "mobile friendliness" of your WordPress-site , why it is inevitable nowadays and how you can test the mobile optimization of your site .
 In addition, the colleagues have simple optimization tips in the bag, which you can implement in no time.

 In phishing attacks, hackers try to obtain sensitive information (e.g. login data or credit card information) from unsuspecting users by using authentic-looking websites or emails.
 According to figures from security provider Sucuri, this type of attack has been increasing dramatically recently.

 In the last three months, eight Chrome add-ons were hacked and Cloudflare login data was stolen.
 4.8 million website owners were affected by the attack.
 Wordfence Founder and CEO Mark Maunder explains which Chrome extensions were attacked and how hackers go about so-called supply chain attacks.

 Gutenberg 1.0 released

 Last week the first official full version of the new WordPress editor Gutenberg was released.
-Already in the run-up the opinions about the Plugin were at least divided.
-One of the first systematic reviews of the project was compiled by the colleagues at Elegant Themes .
-From the aimed 100,000 active installations, which Matt Mullenweg had announced in the summer, the Plugin is with up-to-date 2,000 Installs still far away.
+Already in the run-up opinions about the plugin were at least divided.
+One of the first systematic reviews of the project has been compiled by the colleagues from Elegant Themes.
+From the targeted 100,000 active installations, which Matt Mullenweg had announced in the summer, the plugin with currently 2,000 installs is still far away.